How we help

 Since 2015, 1.5 million refugees have been helped with 150 loads distributed across 50 refugee camps.
 25 of these loads of medical drugs and medical equipment were donated and distributed, mostly in collaboration with our international and local partners, to the camps across Kurdistan within the Duhok, Sinjar, Erbil, Sulaymaniya, Kirkuk and Halabja provinces.

-Our main medical partners, IHP (International Health Partners), http://www.ihpuk.org/, HRIF (http://www.hrif.nl/), Johnson & Johnson and HPIC, donate over 80% of all received donated medicines, which is a necessity since many of the refugees living in the camps have been affected by war, disease and infections.
+Our main medical partner, IHP (International Health Partners), http://www.ihpuk.org/, based in the UK, and in collaboration with the Netherland based organization HRIF (http://www.hrif.nl/) donates 80% of all received donated medicines, which is a necessity since many of the refugees living in the camps have been affected by war, disease and infections.

 We receive a wide range of medical drugs, everything from painkillers, to surgical supplies and household supplies such as gauze, plasters, and surgical rubber gloves to allergy medication and medical aid to fight off migraines and nausea, as well as psychological and cancer pharmaceutical drugs.